Thopiax/loyaltyMicroservice/README.md

 ### Status Enum

-Class allows for a more flexible and extendable status hierarchy.
+Status class allows for a more flexible and extendable status hierarchy.
 Since the ride thresholds for each status weren't given in the instructions, I devised my own and added them as constants in `loyalty_app.rb`:

 ```
 BRONZE_THRESHOLD = 0